EndaHallahan/BBClash/Spec.md

 ## Pre

 Pre creates a block of preformatted text.
-Text will be displayed ina  monospaced font and will preserve formatting.
+Text will be displayed in a monospaced font and will preserve formatting.

 #### Tag:
 	[pre]{text content}[/pre]